lukemorton/pieces/README.md

 ## Create new static site

-To create a new static site with pieces:
+To create a new static site with Pieces:

 ```
 gem install pieces